PaigeM89/StreamDeckDotnet/README.md

 ## SD.NET

-* [ ] Event name not actually being set in the context (see log on line 236 of routing.fs)
 * [ ] Minimize deploy size, either as part of this package and/or as an example
 * Do we need some way to send events outside of handling events? eg, timer?
-* Should event binding bind to context, too?
-* What all can fit in Fable to make a pure front-end plugin?

 ## Documetnation